UWCS/warwickspeedrun/content/guides/travel.md

 ### Rail and Bus

 [Coventry Railway Station](https://maps.app.goo.gl/ZVKQ3m2a81Uc7mq38) is well-connected to both Birmingham and London.
-Since the university is on the outskirts of Coventry, [Canley Station](https://maps.app.goo.gl/7eR142uVegZR7f6x8) has the shortest walking distance.

-There are frequent buses from [just outside Coventry Railway Station](https://goo.gl/maps/YAqPpQXVXqzpKPz76) to campus, taking either the 12X or 11 (operated by National Express).
+There are frequent buses from [just outside Coventry Railway Station](https://goo.gl/maps/YAqPpQXVXqzpKPz76) to campus, taking either the 12X or 11 -- these also connect to the city centre.

+If you don't mind walking, [Canley Station](https://maps.app.goo.gl/7eR142uVegZR7f6x8) is the closest to the university, at a half an hour walk, although not well served by buses.

 </div>